armandasalmd/logan-admin/README.md

 # Logan admin

-Closed use administration system that let's an admin to track his sales and view statistics of given time period
+Private use administration system that let's an admin to track his sales and view statistics/averages for a chosen time period

 ## Built With